olena-syrotenko/design-patterns/README.md

   1. define Iterator interface with methods to check whether there is an element in sequence and get the element
   2. implement Iterator interface as inner classes of concrete aggregates.
 Concrete iterator needs to maintain state to provide its position in collection
   3. define Collection with methods to get iterator
   4. implement Collection interface.
-The collection object must pass itself to the iterator's constructor
+The collection object must pass itself to the iterator constructor

 **Pitfalls**:
    - not provide direct access to index during iteration